ED-IP/Milestone-3-project/README.md

    - Still there are errors that I think are related to the Jinja templates

 [CSS Validator](https://jigsaw.w3.org/css-validator/)
-   - Style.css was tested with the css validator, not error was found
+   - Style.css was tested with the css validator, no error was found

 ### Bugs